 What makes them stand out is a line running the length of their bodies that can be an iridescent shade of blue to green.
-This gives them the same kind of appeal as tetras with a habitat that is friendlier to more hardy common species.
+This gives them the same kind of appeal as tetras with a friendlier habitat to more hardy common species.

 Male and female White Cloud Minnow can be told apart by subtle differences in coloration and body shape.
 Females of the species tend to be more muted in color and have wedge-shaped fins.
 Their stomachs may also be round, especially when full of eggs.
 Males are noticeably more vivid in color and have longer fan-shaped fins.